StevenMayher/432-2022/classes/class14/README.md

 3. If there is a problem with the residual plots, use that fact in making a decision about which model to select as your final model.
 4. If you have to select a final model with residual plot problems, describe how those problems might affect your conclusions.

-## Exploding Coefficients and Problems in Logistic Regression, and more generally, in Project A
+## Exploding Coefficients and Problems in Logistic Regression

+Sometimes, we see people fitting models to predict a binary outcome using a predictor which completely determines that outcome (for example, if predictor > 12, then outcome is always no, or if predictor = "Yes" then outcome is always no.)

 Take a look at [this toy example with explosive coefficients](https://rpubs.com/TELOVE/explosion_logistic_432) to see one way in which this problem can emerge and what to do about it.

-- The most common problem I see is people fitting models to predict a binary outcome using a predictor which completely determines that outcome (for example, if predictor > 12, then outcome is always no, or if predictor = "Yes" then outcome is always no.)
+## Some Common Problems You Can Fix in your Project A

-- The second most common problem I see is people failing to drop levels of a categorical predictor after combining levels.
-Use the droplevels() command.
+1. Sometimes, we see people failing to drop levels of a categorical predictor after combining levels.
+Use the `droplevels()` command.
-- The third most common problem I see is people fitting restricted cubic splines or polynomials either to categorical predictors or to quantitative predictors with just a few observed values.
+2. Sometimes, we see people fitting restricted cubic splines or polynomials either to categorical predictors or to quantitative predictors with just a few observed values.
-- Another common problem happens when creating a decision rule.
+3. Suppose you decide to create a decision rule for a logistic regression model.
 If 10% of your observations are "Yes" on your binary outcome, and 90% are "No", then use a .fitted value of something like 0.1 as your decision rule.
 Don't use 50% unless your observations are split pretty close to 50-50 between your two categories for your binary outcome.
-- Another problem I've seen **a lot** in looking at R Markdown files people have sent is the failure to include a blank line **before and after** every **heading and subheading**, and **every block of code**.
-Please make sure you have done this before you submit your Project A.
+4. Something we've seen **a lot** in looking at R Markdown files people have sent is the failure to include a blank line **before and after** every **heading and subheading**, and **every block of code**.
+5. Please make sure you have a real title for the work, that is no more than 80 characters long.
+6. Don't name the file projectAproposal.Rmd when it's not your proposal.
-- Also, be sure to run the spell-check, and ideally, have someone else read through your work.
+7. Be sure to run the spell-check, and ideally, have someone else read through your work.
-- We also hate the scrolling windows in HTML output caused by code that runs too long on one line.
-Use the ENTER key liberally to help avoid this problem.
+8. We hate scrolling windows in HTML output caused by code that runs too long on one line.
+Use the ENTER key liberally to help avoid this problem, and check your HTML to see if it is happening.
+9. Make sure your headings are in an appropriate order, and that you have 13 main sections in your Project, as laid out in the sample project.
+Check your HTML to make sure the headings make sense, for instance, 10, then 10.1, then 10.1.1. is OK, but 10, then 10.0.1 isn't OK.

 ## More General Announcements